A Collector’s Guide to the 'Collection Privée Cartier Paris'

 Close up with the calibre 437 MC, based on a Piaget ébauche, powering the Tank à Vis Dual Time.

 Sourced from both inside and out of the Richemont group, these ébauches came courtesy of some recognisable names such as Jaeger-LeCoultre, Piaget and Frédéric Piguet, among others.
-Meanwhile, some of the more demanding complications were developed especially for Cartier by Renaud et Papi – who were then owned by Audemars Piguet – and Techniques Horlogères Appliquées, the movement maker founded by François-Paul Journe and Denis Flageollet, later joined by Vianney Halter.
+Meanwhile, some of the more demanding complications were developed especially for Cartier by Renaud et Papi – who were then owned by Audemars Piguet – and Techniques Horlogères Appliquées, the movement maker co-founded by François-Paul Journe and Pascal Courteault and employed the talents of both Denis Flageollet and Vianney Halter throughout its history.
 At the time, both of these specialists represented the height of complicated watchmaking, with Renaud et Papi being at the inception of Richard Mille and the watchmakers behind THA later leaving their mark with their own brands.

 While these movements began their life outside of the Cartier walls, they were all decorated in the brand’s workshops.
 This included traditional techniques – such as bevelling and perlage – as well as the brand’s distinctive “double C” decoration which was applied across the collection.
 The regulator index, which is used to adjust the rate of the movement, is also shaped like a “C” on some of the pieces.
 Made out of blued steel, it is angled and polished by hand, appearing across the 437 MC, 9901 MC and 9902 MC calibres that we know of.
 In order to showcase this level of craft, almost all of the CPCP models were equipped with a sapphire caseback, with the exception of the platinum models.
 After being hidden-away for an extended period of time, the movements were finally given centre-stage.